Summary

 Microsoft SPLA License Review Notification

 Service providers in the United States may encounter an email alluding to a "SPLA License Review".
-Reports of similar communications sent to Canadian providers have been noted, although no concrete proof is available to us.
+Reports of similar communications sent to Canadian providers have been noted, although no concrete proof is available.

-The email starts off with "Microsoft has the right to verify software license compliance" and goes on to state, "Microsoft requests you to complete the SPLA License Review process".
+The email starts with "Microsoft has the right to verify software license compliance" and states, "Microsoft requests you to complete the SPLA License Review process".
 Crucially, this is not an audit that you've contractually agreed to.

 What does the notice look like?